apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US colleges become flashpoints for protests on both sides of Israel-Hamas war**
+**George Kittle says 'f*** Dallas' shirt was worth likely fine: 'I'd do it again'**

-You can read more about it [here](https://www.reuters.com/world/us/us-colleges-become-flashpoints-protests-both-sides-israel-hamas-war-2023-10-13/).
+You can read more about it [here](https://sports.yahoo.com/george-kittle-says-f-dallas-shirt-was-worth-likely-fine-id-do-it-again-020158695.html).

 ## Requirements
 - Python 3.8